Skip to content

 The contents of this directory will contain kind-specific files and directories.
 Containerlab will name directories after the node names and will only created those if they are needed.
 For instance, by default any node of kind linux will not have it's own directory under the Lab Directory.

-Persistence of a lab directory#
+Persistence of a Lab Directory#

 When a user first deploy a lab, the Lab Directory gets created if it was not present.
 Depending on a node's kind, this directory might act as a persistent storage area for a node.
 A common case is having the configuration file saved when the changes are made to the node via management interfaces.